In this lesson, you will learn about another data structure commonly used for tabular scientific data -

 pandas dataframes - which provide even more functionality for working with tabular data (i.e. data organized using rows and columns).

-Pandas dataframes are data structures that are composed of rows and columns that can have header names, and columns in
+Pandas dataframes are data structures that are composed of rows and columns that can have header names, and the columns in

 Each value in